-The concept of Distance, in its traditional sense, connotes "estrangement" and "division", but in the context of modern political studies, it denotes a controllable resource which can be manipulated to change the relationship between the government and the public.
+Distance, in its traditional sense, connotates "estrangement" and "division".
+But in the context of modern political studies, it means a controllable resource that can be manipulated to change the relationship between the government and the public.

-Drawing on this key concept from western political science, the author explores the law and mechanisms of China’s political communication.
-In this volume, the author introduces a creative theoretical framework of distance, a dynamic system comprised of physical and psychological distance, ideal distance and real distance, as well as natural distance and consequent distance.
-Psychological distance is paramount, because it not only signifies whether there is trust between a government and the public, but also whether the political community can maintain a high degree of harmony, stability, unity, and vitality.
-Recent events in the China of Xi Jinping are used as cases to illustrate the point.
+Drawing on this concept from Western political science, the author explores the law and mechanisms of China’s political communication.
+In this volume, the author introduces a creative theoretical framework of distance, which is a dynamic system comprised of physical and psychological distance, ideal distance and real distance, and natural distance and consequent distance.
+Psychological distance is the core, because it signifies not only whether there is trust between a government and the public, but also whether the political community can maintain a high degree of harmony, stability, unity, and vitality.
+Events in the past five years in China are used as cases to illustrate the point.

-Students and scholars who are interested in political science and political communication, especially Chinese politics, will find this two-volume set an essential reference.
+Students and scholars who are interested in political science and political communication, especially Chinese politics, would find this title a useful reference.

 Table of Contents